MarkJasonE/MarkJasonE/README.md

 <h3>That was on 2018.
 And after 2.6 years I decided that it was time to start a new journey in the field of artificial intelligence.</h3>

 <h3>Alas, if you read up until here you're a real champ!😄</h3>
 <h3>Welcome to my Github!
-You'll primaraly see <bold>projects about AI</bold> and the relevant technology stacks associated with it.
-Perhaps even <bold>web projects</bold>, just to brush up my skills and not get too rusty.</h3>
+You'll primaraly see <u>projects about AI</u> and the relevant technology stacks associated with it.
+Perhaps even <u>web projects</u>, just to brush up my skills and not get too rusty.</h3>

 Thanks to Jaemin from Import Data for this feature! (https://github.com/importdata/importdata)